Skip to Content

 Most have a lens with 10* magnification, and some contain a 10* and a 15* or 20* lens.
 It is also possible to obtain lenses with built-in lights, enhancing the image considerably.
 A gemological loupe can examine small crystals in rocks or tiny minerals in placers.

 Unlike a gemological loupe, a hand lens is used for different tasks.
-It is usually used for examining the surface of large samples rather than small ones.
+It is usually used to examine the surface of large samples rather than small ones.

 With its help, for example, it is convenient to determine the percentage content of minerals in a rock, as it covers a much larger observation area than a 10* power gemological loupe.